wfryer/federated-reader-bot/README.md

 This Google Apps Script transforms your email newsletters into a dynamic, self-hosted news feed on Mastodon.
 It automatically finds new newsletters in your Gmail, extracts the primary article link, formats a post with the title, author, and date, and shares it to your designated Mastodon account.
 It's a powerful tool for taking control of your content and creating a personalized reader using the power of the fediverse.

 This project embraces the spirit of #OwnYourFeed.
+Read more background on ["my blog"](https://www.speedofcreativity.org/2025/09/05/diy-federated-reader/).

 ## About This Project